 He has been awarded grants and fellowships from the National Endowment for the Humanities (NEH), the Austrian Fulbright Commission, the International Research Center for Cultural Studies (IFK) in Vienna, and the Alexander von Humboldt Foundation, among others.
-He is a fellow at the New York Institute for the Humanities and, most recently, received a 2015-2016 NEH Public Scholar award.
-His writing has appeared in The Nation, The New Republic, New York Times Book Review, Bookforum, The Paris Review Daily, NYR Daily, The Daily Beast, Times Literary Supplement, Wall Street Journal, Film Quarterly, Los Angeles Review of Books, Film Comment, The Criterion Collection, Cinema Journal, Moving Image Source, Vertigo, New German Critique, Raritan, Lingua Franca, Dissent, Partisan Review, Salmagundi, The Threepenny Review.
+He is a standing fellow of the New York Institute for the Humanities and, in 2015-2016, he received an inaugural NEH Public Scholar award.
+His writing has appeared in The Nation, The New Republic, New York Times Book Review, Bookforum, The Paris Review Daily, New York Review of Books Daily, The Daily Beast, Salon, Times Literary Supplement, Wall Street Journal, Film Quarterly, Los Angeles Review of Books, Brooklyn Rail, Film Comment, The Criterion Collection, Cinema Journal, Moving Image Source, Vertigo, New German Critique, Raritan, Lingua Franca, Dissent, Partisan Review, Salmagundi, and The Threepenny Review.
 He is a member of the Editorial Board of Film Quarterly and of the New Review of Television and Film Studies.